Ishrak-Adit07/Microservice_Practice/Features.md

 ### 2. Redis Caching
 - Redis is deployed with k8s and used for caching in the backend services.

+## Cloud Deployment

+### 1. Domain Registration and Configuration
+- Registered and configured the domain district12.xyz through NameCheap for seamless access to the application.

+### 2. Deployment with Ingress and Kong
+- Deployed full website using an Ingress controller with Kong and Helm, managing routing for multiple subdomains effectively.

+### 3. Preflight and CORS Configuration
+- Implemented CORS policies to properly handle preflight requests, ensuring secure communication between the client and backend services.

 # Features Completed, Pending Testing

 ## GitHub Actions